Tolotra0/neo-sports/README.md

 - scikit-learn==0.20.1
 - flask-cors==3.0.7

-Theses packages aren't required in production mode but required in development:
+Theses packages **aren't really required** in production mode but may be required in development:

 - matplotlib==3.0.2
 - sqlacodegen==2.0.1